Cores & Support Services

 Clinical Mass Spectrometry Core

-The Genomics Core provides next-generation sequencing (NGS) on a fee-for-service basis to the NIH community, with priority for NIDDK users.
-Additional resources in support of this technology included consultation services, user-accessible instrumentation, bioinformatics infrastructure, and secure data management.
+Provides next-generation sequencing (NGS) on a fee-for-service basis to the NIH community, with priority for NIDDK users.

 Human Energy and Body Weight Regulation Core